skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 | *(string)*          |                                             |                |
 +---------------------+---------------------------------------------+----------------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **functional** *(string)* - Default: *'b-lyp'*

-  This argument specifies the exchange-correlation functional used in the Turbomole calculation.
+  This parameter specifies the exchange-correlation functional used in the Turbomole calculation.
-  The available options for this argument are the same as the original arguments of Turbomole.
+  The available options for this parameter are the same as the original ones of Turbomole.
   It is recommended to check the Turbomole manual for the detailed list of **functional**.

 \

 - **basis_set** *(string)* - Default: *'SV(P)'*

-  This argument specifies the basis set used in the Turbomole calculation.
+  This parameter specifies the basis set used in the Turbomole calculation.
-  The available options for this argument are the same as the original arguments of Turbomole.
+  The available options for this parameter are the same as the original ones of Turbomole.
   It is recommended to check the Turbomole manual for the detailed list of **basis_set**.

 \

 - **memory** *(integer)* - Default: *50*

-  This argument determines how much memory will be allocated in the QM calculation.
+  This parameter determines how much memory will be allocated in the QM calculation.
 The unit is MB.

 \

 - **scf_max_iter** *(integer)* - Default: *50*

-  This argument determines the maximum number of SCF iterations.
+  This parameter determines the maximum number of the SCF iterations.

 \